UnknownGuardian/quartermaster-incident-models/16-google/readme.md

 ## Summary

-Sitewide outage due to failure of multiple databases, each with a master machine and two replica machines.
-This resulted from a defect in the upgrade script.
+Packet loss, client request timeouts, and increased latency due to a severed connection to some servers caused by a defect in an upgrade script.
+The defect allowed it to run on active servers which continued to receive traffic during the update.

 ## Expectations

-Expecting near-100% success rate of events being returned by MySQL servers.
-Instead, some servers (s2) fail and lose availability, resulting in a high rate of event failures.
+Expecting near-100% success rate of events being returned by servers.
+Instead, some servers fail, causing an increased demand on other servers.
+This results in event loss, event timeouts, and higher latency.

-- Availability for all servers is 0.9995 until tick 5000 when they drop to 0

 ## Diagrams
 TODO change link to view only
 version 1: https://lucid.app/invitations/accept/6b1c2caf-45cf-48be-9918-f7218a7547fb

+## Differences against 20-dropbox

+### Architectural

+* Add a timeout stage inside one either api-service or balancer
+* Rename SendTrafficTo to NetworkControl

+### Failures

+Not total failure only.
+* Event latency due to network congestion
+* Event timeouts
+* Dropped packets due to severed connection to servers

 ## Notes